Pragmatic UX Design

 Three Core Aspects of Success

-There are three fundamental aspects that will determine the success of any collaborative project to a very high degree.
+From my experience, there are three fundamental aspects that will determine the success of any collaborative project to a very high degree.

 Unsurprisingly, these three factors are also the most defining elements of a company’s culture, so getting them right is essential.